JeffersonLab/clara-docs/docs/clas/hadson.md

 Usually `show config` will show full path with environmental variables resolved.

 <div class="admonition note" markdown="1">
-Note that these are default settings, and user can change to point to different locations.
+Note that these are the default settings, and user can change them to point to different locations.
 </div>

-Now let us switch to other workspace, or just simple exit the Clara CLI ( Ctrl-C ).
+Now let us switch to other workspace, or just simple exit the Clara CLI (`Ctrl-C`).
-First thing we have to do is to copy (or jget) our data file into the $CLARA_USER_DATA/data/input directory.
+First thing we have to do is to copy (or `jget`) our data file into the `$CLARA_USER_DATA/data/input` directory.
 E.g.

 ```
-cp /work/clas12/data/clas_004013.0.hipo $CLARA_USER_DATA/data/input/.
+$ cp /work/clas12/data/clas_004013.0.hipo $CLARA_USER_DATA/data/input/
 ```

-Next we create the files.txt file in the $CLARA_USER_DATA/config dir and add a single line to it:
+Next we create the `files.list` file in the `$CLARA_USER_DATA/config` dir and add a single line to it:

 ```
-gurjyan@clara1601:work/config$ more files.list
+$ cat $CLARA_USER_DATA/config/files.list
 clas_004013.0.hipo
 ```

-For this exercise we will be using the official (commonly distributed) CLAS12 reconstruction application service composition file ($CLARA_HOME/config/services.yaml).
+For this exercise we will be using the official (commonly distributed) CLAS12 reconstruction application service composition file (`$CLARA_HOME/config/services.yaml`).
 That's it.
 Let us call again the Clara CLI and start the processing by typing `run local`:

 ```
-vem:~ gurjyan$ $CLARA_HOME/bin/clara-shell
+$ $CLARA_HOME/bin/clara-shell

    ██████╗██╗      █████╗ ██████╗  █████╗
   ██╔════╝██║     ██╔══██╗██╔══██╗██╔══██╗  4.3